 Perhaps most prominent is Lenny’s actual commencement speech -this Pope is the first to completely eschew personal effigies.
 An apparent conservative, Sorrentino’s and Jude Law’s Pope is both absolutist and esoteric.
-There’s no plates, posters, paper napkins, or dildos with his likeness.
+There are to be no plates, posters, paper napkins, or dildos with his likeness.
 “I’m handsomer than Jesus Christ,” is perhaps the most memorable thing he’s said…and it’s pretty evident that Sorrentino intends it that way.

 If we are being mislead by the protagonist…and his subconscious…and Sorrentino remains to be seen.
 Tune in and analyze to find out.
 Jude Law is certainly worth watching, as are other characters starring the likes of Diane Keaton, Silvio Orlando, and Ludivine Sagnier.
 Besides, Sorrentino notoriously pleases crowds and pleads to intellectuals.
 His first TV project thankfully conforms to that direction.